Skip to content

 }

-// Create streaming response using Response API (modified to use contextualMessage)
+// Create streaming response (modified to use contextualMessage)

 const stream = await openai.responses.create({